hotwax/oms-documentation/user-manuals/facilities/manage-staff-and-locations.md

 # Manage Locations

 Effective stock management relies on proficient location management.\
-To enable store associates to establish precise locations for managing stock which will ease in receiving and storing inventory, as well as facilitating the picking process, ​​retailers can define specific locations within facilities, such as Aisle, Section, Level, or Sequence.
+To enable store associates to establish precise locations for managing stock which will ease in receiving and storing inventory, as well as facilitating the picking process, ​​retailers can define specific locations within facilities, such as Aisle, Section, Level, or Position.
 Users can manage locations by the following steps:

 **Add Locations**